-

 To see the magic… just do a https://github1s.com/<User Name>/<Repo Name>

 That’s right, add a 1s to the DNS name of github.com… You will get a VS Code “On-Line” view of the repo.
-How cool is that? 😎
+How cool is that? 😎Look in the GH repo: /github1s

 ~SG